sh3bh1t/composio_aipi/README.md

 1. Run `python run.py --audit` to automatically sample 30 apps into `data/audit_worksheet.json`.
 2. Open `audit_worksheet.json` and manually grade the apps.
 For each app, enter the true values into the `human_*` fields and set the `*_correct` flags to `true` or `false` depending on whether the pipeline guessed correctly.
 3. Run `python run.py --stage report`.
 The system will ingest your manual corrections, calculate the true **Final Audited Accuracy**, patch the final dataset, and automatically reflect the real ground-truth accuracy on the HTML dashboard!

+## 🔁 Running URL Pattern Set (How It Grows)

+The project keeps a persistent, additive URL pattern registry at `data/learned_url_patterns.json`.

+- The file stores:
+    - `patterns`: reusable templates like `developer.{domain}/docs`
+    - `source_urls`: concrete human-provided URLs that produced those patterns
+- During discovery (`src/agents/doc_discovery.py`), candidate URLs are built from:
+    - built-in baseline patterns
+    - learned patterns loaded from `learned_url_patterns.json` and applied to each app's base domain
+- Growth happens when audit data is applied (`python run.py --stage report` with `data/audit_worksheet.json` present):
+    - `src/verification/url_patterns.py:update_patterns_from_audit()` reads `human_urls`
+    - new, unseen URLs are converted into normalized templates
+    - patterns are merged via a set and written back (de-duplicated)

+Important behavior:
+- Pattern learning is append-only by design (no automatic deletion path).
+- Discovery uses whatever has already been learned on every run.
+- New patterns are added only when new `human_urls` are present in the audit worksheet.

+## 🧰 URL Scraping and Parsing Stack

+Current implementation for URL fetching and content parsing:

+- HTTP crawling/fetching: `aiohttp`
+- Main content extraction from HTML: `trafilatura`
+- Lightweight HTML title parsing: `BeautifulSoup` (`bs4`) with `html.parser`

+SQL parsing:

+- No SQL parser is currently used in this codebase (no `sqlparse`, `sqlalchemy`, `sqlite3`, etc. in the pipeline code).